CSandler-Dev/MIST4610-G1-P2/README.md

 | 2 | **price_2018.csv** (UN Comtrade / WITS) | 34 × 4 after clean | Reporter Country, Trade Value (US$ 1000), Net-weight (kg) | Gives **actual 2018 market price** per origin—essential for a value metric. | [WITS 🔗](https://wits.worldbank.org/trade/comtrade/en/country/ALL/year/2018/tradeflow/Imports/partner/WLD/product/090111#)
 | 3 | **altitude_country.csv** (NASA SRTM + CIA) | 190 × 2 | Country, Mean Elevation (m) | Altitude is a well-known driver of Arabica quality; lets us test that belief. | [NASA 🔗](https://www.earthdata.nasa.gov/data/catalog)

-The finalized dataset we used for the visuialization is called **!joined_final.csv** and was cleaned, joined, and calculated from the three datasets above.
+The finalized dataset we used for the visualization is called **!joined_final.csv** and was cleaned, joined, and calculated from the three datasets above.
 We used the country to join the datasets.

 ---

 ## 3 | What We’re Trying to Show

-Our data explores specialty coffee and their customers percieved opinions so, specialty roasters care about **quality per dollar**, not raw cupping scores.
-Given the incredibly expensive world of coffee cultivation, cross continent shipping, and sourcing, the best places to buy from coffee from are the countries that balance cost with quality.
+Our data explores specialty coffee and its customers' perceived opinions, so specialty roasters care about **quality per dollar**, not raw cupping scores.
+Given the incredibly expensive world of coffee cultivation, cross-continent shipping, and sourcing, the best places to buy coffee from are the countries that balance cost with quality.
 Our goal is to identify:

 1. **Origins** where high cup quality is **cheap** relative to peers.
-2. **Conditions** where coffee grows best and possibly why coffee grown in certian countries is better.
+2. **Conditions** where coffee grows best, and possibly why coffee grown in certain countries is better.
 3. **Processing methods** that lead to the best key flavour attributes from the countries with the best coffee quality compared to price.

 ---